PatrickReynoldsCoding/test-next-js-sass-ci/README.md

 Install Jest with `npm add jest`

-add `"test": "jest"` to scripts in package.json
+Add `"test": "jest"` to scripts in package.json

-create spec folder in root for any unit and integration tests
+Create spec folder in root for any unit and integration tests

 #### Cypress